AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 🌊 The Liar's Dividend

 Researchers have identified a chilling side effect: once deepfakes exist, real content can be dismissed as fake.
 This means AI misinformation undermines truth in both directions — making fakes believable and making reality dismissible.
 Your brain has to contend with both possibilities simultaneously.
+This erosion of trust in what's genuine fuels a broader AI authenticity anxiety — the creeping feeling that nothing you encounter online is truly original or real.

 Who Is Most Vulnerable to AI Misinformation Anxiety?